Skip to main content

 const MODEL_SAVE_PATH = 'file://./my-inpainting-model';

-We are going to train on 1000 32x32 pixel grayscale images.
-In the configuration above, epochs determines how many times we loop over the training set (how many full training iterations we do).
-The learning rate tells the model how big a step it should take when trying to improve.
-As the model learns, it makes predictions and checks how wrong it was (this is what we call loss
+We’re training on 1000 32x32 pixel grayscale images.
+Epochs determines how many times we loop over the training set (how many full training iterations).
+The learning rate controls how big a step the model takes when adjusting.
+As the model learns, it makes predictions, checks how wrong it was (the loss), and tweaks its internal weights.
+A smaller learning rate helps the model converge more smoothly and reduces the risk of overshooting.

 function createInpaintingModel(inputShape) {